pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 This behavior mirrors how `@handles` is used for output errors, allowing developers to control which errors are exposed via a [protocol error](#protocol-error) and which are handled internally.

+### A note on context modifiers

+Through the [visibility system][visibility-system], we know that a single model property may be both an input and an output property.

+It may indeed be the case that some errors are only relevant to the property when it is used as an input, while others are only relevant when it is used as an output, while still others may be relevant in both contexts.

+The suggestion for the developer is to err on the side of caution and specify both input and output errors in the `@raises` decorator.
+This may cause some unnecessary error handling in clients, but this is preferable to unexpected errors.

+For a more nuanced approach, we can consider applying [context modifiers](#context-modifiers) to errors.

 <br>

 ## Implementations and Use Cases

 Below we list some proposed implementations in various emitter targets.
 These are meant to be illustrative of the effects of the `@raises` and `@handles` decorators, and are not proposing any of the specific syntax or implementation shown below.

 ### HTTP/REST/OpenAPI

 In a typical HTTP/REST API where [operations](#operation) are represented by endpoints, the `@raises` decorator can provide more accurate [return type](#return-type)s for [operations](#operation) that contain properties that may fail.

-In a larger API, it may be quite difficult to track all of the errors that can occur within an [operation](#operation) when the errors can be generated by many different layers of an API stack.
+In a larger API, it may be quite difficult to track all the errors that can occur within an [operation](#operation) when the errors can be generated by many different layers of an API stack.
 The `@raises` decorator helps give the developer a more complete view of the errors that an [operation](#operation) can produce.

 Let's say we have this definition of models:

-<details open><summary><em>Click to collapse</em></summary>

 ```typespec
 import "@typespec/http";